-The majority of tenancies are offered as fixed term tenancies or assured tenancies for no less than five years.
+The majority of tenancies are offered as fixed-term tenancies or assured tenancies, for no less than five years.

-It is unlikely that new developments will include an element of Social Rent but will instead provide Affordable Rented properties.
+It's unlikely that new developments will include an element of Social Rent but will instead provide Affordable Rented properties.
 This is due to the changes in funding for affordable housing.

 Social Rented properties therefore only become available when existing Social Rented properties become vacant.

 Registered Providers do also have the ability to convert some of their Social Rented properties to Affordable Rent, as agreed with the Homes & Communities Agency.

 Affordable Rented housing is let by local authorities or Registered Providers to households who are eligible for Social Rented housing.